Lorti/manu.ninja/_posts/2017-09-26-game-loop-with-rxjs-5-immutable-js.md

 The clock for our game should be a stream that constantly emits values, keeping the game running.
 To achieve this we use the `Observable.interval()`{:.js} creation operator, which returns an observable that emits an infinite sequence of numbers.

-The method accepts a Scheduler.
+The method accepts a scheduler.
 We can pass `Scheduler.animationFrame` so that the stream emits a value on each animation frame.
 This equals to 60 fps, except for when computation is slow.
 That can be the case when your device is running on low battery or other processes slow down your computer.

 ```js
 const clock = Rx.Observable